chimalsky/DIS-2019-Website/content/accepted-workshops.md

 __W6: [Exploring, Defining, & Advancing Community-Driven Design for Social Impact](https://designlab.ucsd.edu/events/community-driven-design-workshop-dis-2019/)__ [Open Registration]</br>
 *Eric Hekler, Jennifer Taylor, Steven Dow, m.c. schraefel, Sayali Phatak, Don Norman, Faren Grant, Dana Lewis* </br>
 Abstract: As the DIS community increasingly seeks to address social impact issues, it becomes important to examine the assumptions behind our methods to increase the likelihood of positive effects and reduce negative unintended consequences.
 The purpose of this workshop is to engage the design community in exploring, defining, and, if deemed valuable, advancing community-driven design.
 We invite DIS members to submit 1-page responses to this concept of community-driven design.
 Our hope is that a research agenda can emerge from this workshop for the DIS community.

+This workshop has been merged with W2: [Crowd-powered Interfaces for Creative Design Thinking](https://creativity-workshops.github.io/cc19/).</br>

 __W7: [CoDesigning AI Futures: Integrating AI Ethics, Social Computing, and Design](https://codesigningaifutures.wordpress.com)__ [Open Registration] </br>
 *Daria Loi, Christine T. Wolf, Raphael Arar, Jeanette Blomberg, Margot Brereton* </br>